CodeDmitry/NodePL/README.md

 - [ ] A Perl runtime written in Perl that sets up global scope, as well as includes extension modules before evaluating the file passed to run.
 > perl ./nodepl <file> <options>

+- [ ] A reminder list of installed modules at runtime.
+It is not obvious how to check which Perl modules are available, and I want to make the runtime report a list of pm requireable modules as a list of strings bound somewhere within $global object.

 - [ ] A JS Closure wrapper that does prototypical blessing.

 - [ ] Promises.